snsv-dy/voxelgame/README.md

 ## Compilation
 #### Linux
-Make sure you have all libraries that are listed in makefile under the LFLAGS variable, and type make.
+Make sure you have all libraries that are listed in makefile under the LFLAGS variable, and type `make`.

+To compile server use `make net`.
 #### Webassembly
-Should be working on any system, but em++ should be set in terminal before.
-To compile this version type make web.
+Should be working on any system, but em++ must be set in terminal before.
+To compile this version type `make web`.

 ## Acknowledgements / Libraries
 * https://learnopengl.com/